cwaldbieser/txcas/README.rst

 Service 4 runs on port 9804.
 All services listen on localhost (127.0.0.1).

-Not all configuration options are honored by the demonstration.
-Specifically, the CAS server and the services run over HTTP (no SSL) in the demonstration.
+The demonstration program does not use the cas.tac endpoint configuration.
+The CAS server and the services run over HTTP (no SSL) in the demonstration.
 Running over HTTPS would require setting up a self-signed cert at the minimum, and I really just wanted the demo to run without any extra configuration.